 Further, in the United States there has been heightened governmental scrutiny over the manner in which manufacturers set prices for their marketed products, which has resulted in several Congressional inquiries and proposed and enacted federal and state legislation designed to, among other things, bring more transparency to drug pricing, reduce the cost of prescription drugs under government payor programs, and review the relationship between pricing and manufacturer patient programs.
 While some of the proposed measures will require authorization through additional legislation to become effective, the U.S. Congress have indicated that they will continue to seek new legislative and/or administrative measures to control drug costs.
-On April 21, 2021, the Lower Costs, More Cures Act of 2021 was introduced, a bill intended to reduce Medicare and Medicaid prescription drug prices, including by restructuring the Medicare Part B reimbursement and Medicare Part D benefit and modifying aspects of the Medicaid Drug Rebate Program.
+For example, on April 21, 2021, the Lower Costs, More Cures Act of 2021 was introduced, a bill intended to reduce Medicare and Medicaid prescription drug prices, including by restructuring the Medicare Part B reimbursement and Medicare Part D benefit and modifying aspects of the Medicaid Drug Rebate Program.
 An even more restrictive bill, the Lower Drug Costs Now Act, was introduced in the House of Representatives on September 19, 2019, and re-introduced on April 22, 2021, and would require the U.S. Department of Health and Human Services (HHS) to directly negotiate drug prices with manufacturers.
-It is unclear whether either of these bills will make it through both chambers and be signed into law, and, if enacted, what effect they would have on our business.
+The Biden Administration's Prescription Drug Pricing Plan as part of the House-passed Build Back Better Act also seeks to reduce prescription drug costs by, among other provisions, allowing Medicare to negotiate prices for certain high-cost prescription drugs in Medicare Parts B and D, imposing an excise tax on pharmaceutical manufacturers that refuse to negotiate pricing with Medicare, requiring inflation rebates to limit annual drug price increases in Medicare and private insurance, redesigning the Medicare Part D formula, and limiting cost-sharing for insulin products.
+It is unclear whether such measures will be acted, and if enacted, what effect they would have on our business.
 We expect that additional U.S. federal healthcare reform measures will be adopted in the future, any of which could limit the amounts that the U.S. federal government will pay for healthcare products and services, which could result in reduced demand for our current or any future product candidates or additional pricing pressures.
 We cannot predict the likelihood, nature or extent of government regulation that may arise from future legislation or administrative action in the United States or any other jurisdiction.
 If we or any third parties we may engage are slow or unable to adapt to changes in existing or new requirements or policies, or if we or such third parties are not able to maintain regulatory compliance, our current or any future product candidates we may develop may lose any regulatory approval that may have been obtained and we may not achieve or sustain profitability.